mpieva/mapAD/Readme.md

 # mapAD

 This is another attempt to write a _fast enough_ experimental ancient DNA damage aware short read mapper.
-This work depends heavily on the excellent [rust-bio](https://rust-bio.github.io/) crate ([Köster, 2016](https://doi.org/10.1093/bioinformatics/btv573)).
+This work depends on the [rust-bio](https://rust-bio.github.io/) crate ([Köster, 2016](https://doi.org/10.1093/bioinformatics/btv573)).

 mapAD uses pure backtracking on top of the bidirectional